VERSALIST GUIDES

 Decoder-only (GPT)

-Ideal for text generation and completion
+Text generation and completion

 Encoder-Decoder (T5)

-Perfect for translation and summarization
+Translation and summarization

-3. LLM Training & Adaptation
+3. Training & Adaptation

 Training Pipeline